ERGA-consortium/pipelines/assembly/galaxy/2.Contigging/README.md

 # Genome Assembly and QC
-Galaxy Workflows for genome assembly and QC oranised by the long reads technologies (HiFi or ONT) and programs.
+Galaxy Workflows for genome assembly and QC organised by the long reads technologies (HiFi or ONT) and programs.

 Load the respective .ga file in Galaxy to run the workflow.